Logo

 Title: "Long Island Rail Road," Page 46, 1949

 Description: Here is page seven of a ten-page article by Rae Ediger entitled "Long Island Rail Road."
 It was published originally in the March 1949 issue of "Trains" magazine, page 46.
 Photo Captions: "On a railroad as heavily trafficked as the Long Island, the number of trains to handle a given flow of passengers is a matter of vast concern, hence LIRR's enthusiastic development of the ultra-efficient double-deck coach.
-Inside these 132-passenger cars, you have your choice of stepping up or down; parent-Pennsylvania's shops builds them."
-Prominent here is LIRR #1347, an MP-70 double-deck electrified coach built in the PRR's Altoona Works about 1939..
+Inside these 132-passenger cars, you have your choice of stepping up or down; parent-Pennsylvania's [Altoona Shops] builds them."
+Prominent here is LIRR #1347, an MP-70 double-deck electrified coach built about 1938.

 Photo Date: 3/1/1949 Upload Date: 5/3/2022 12:20:50 AM